 Full of golden colors, this stew is a great source of beta-carotene and vitamin A.

 The chickpeas will be our main protein.
 Fresh chickpeas are hands down the best in flavor and color.
 They look so glorious after being cooked.
 If you’ve ever made fresh cooked chickpeas you know exactly what I mean. :) Using canned chickpeas is ok, but if you have time I highly recommend making a fresh batch to use here.
 You’ll notice the difference too.

 Simple warming spices of cinnamon and cumin will be enveloping our root vegetables.
 The raisins are an added bonus.
-I especially love getting a raisin here and there, they plump up when cooking and are juicy sweet.
-The combination of flavors are a nice break from the everyday normal foods that I tend to eat.
+I especially love getting a raisin here and there, they plump up when cooking and a slight sweetness.
+The combination of flavors is a nice break from the everyday normal foods that I tend to eat.

 MOROCCAN PUMPKIN & CHICKPEA STEW

 Hearty and delicious, pair this stew with any grain of choice.
 I used a sugar pumpkin, but any winter squash will do.

 - 1 tablespoon coconut or olive oil, or 1/4 cup water (for water saute)